BlueNexus/PyROV/README.md

-# PyROV
+# PyROV - Echoes of the Deep
-A ROV simulator set in a text-based ocean.
+PyROV-EotD is an ROV simulator set in a text-based ocean.

+Current version: 0.1.0